 Democrats largely oppose the Working Families Flexibility Act, providing it with the alternative title of the “More Work, Less Pay Act.”

 One major issue for employees and employment attorneys alike include the potential for employers to circumvent the basic premise of the FLSA’s essential tax on employers who require workers to put in more than forty hours a week.
 The potential problem was perhaps best explained by Chris Townsend, political director for the United Electrical, Radio & Machine Workers of America union, who told The Huffington Post, during an interview, that such a measure could “liquidate the whole concept of paid leave.”
 Rather than giving workers the standard two weeks of vacation or a handful of sick days, Townsend argued, employers could invite workers to “earn” their time off by working overtime.”How much time off do you get?”
 Townsend asked.
 “Well, as much comp time as you want to earn.”

-The employment attorneys at The Spitz Law Firm, as well as many employees who rely on their receipt of overtime pay, will continue to follow the development of the Working Families Flexibility Act.
+The employment attorneys at Spitz, The Employee’s Law Firm, as well as many employees who rely on their receipt of overtime pay, will continue to follow the development of the Working Families Flexibility Act.

 The materials available at this website are for informational purposes only and not for the purpose of providing legal advice.
 You should contact an attorney to obtain advice with respect to any particular issue or problem.
 Use and access to this website or any of the links contained within the site do not create an attorney-client relationship.
 The opinions expressed at or through this site are the opinions of the individual author and may not reflect the opinions of the firm or any individual attorney.